Where to Stay in Chicago First Time: Best Areas

 River North along with downtown Chicago is one of the safe area for tourist, there are plenty of police officers around.

-Stay in River North if you want vibrant nightlife; You want to stay close to the city center; Accommodation with views over the Chicago River would be ideal; you want a safe neighborhood; you don’t plan to hire a car;
+Stay in River North if you want vibrant nightlife; You want to stay close to the city center; hotels with views over the Chicago River would be ideal; you want a safe area ; you travel without a car;

 Best places to stay in Chicago in River North:

-Luxury ($$$) Trump International Hotel & Tower Chicago This 5-star hotel offers spacious rooms, upscale amenities, private car parking.
+Luxury ($$$) Trump International Hotel & Tower Chicago, 5-star hotel offers spacious rooms, upscale amenities, private car parking.
 Located within walking distance from Michigan Avenue’s Magnificent Mile, Wrigley Building, Millennium Station, Millennium Park, and Chicago Riverwalk.

-Mid-range ($$): Eurostars Magnificent Mile This boutique hotel is set in the heart of Chicago, within a short walk from the Magnificent Mile. with its luxury shopping, dining and entertainment.
+Mid-range ($$): Eurostars Magnificent Mile, boutique hotel in the heart of Chicago, within a short walk from the Magnificent Mile. with its luxury shopping, dining and entertainment.
 It’s also close to the Museum of Contemporary Art, Navy Pier, and American Medical Association Headquarters.

-Budget ($) Hyatt Place Chicago River North This downtown hotel in Chicago is set within walking distance from Michigan Avenue’s Magnificent Mile, also a short ride from Navy Pier, Wrigley Field with its Chicago Cubs, and Millennium Park.
+Budget ($) Hyatt Place Chicago River North, downtown hotel, within walking distance from Michigan Avenue’s Magnificent Mile, also a short ride from Navy Pier, Wrigley Field with its Chicago Cubs, and Millennium Park.

 🔍MORE HOTELS IN RIVER NORTH

 The Magnificent Mile (Mag Mile) is the stretch leading from downtown Chicago to the Gold Coast.
-It is Chicago’s premier luxury shopping district, lined with upscale boutiques, big-name brands, and trendy cafes.
+It is Chicago’s premier luxury shopping district, lined with upscale boutiques, big-name brands, and trendy cafes, making it one of the best places to stay in Chicago for shopping.

 In fact, there are so many stores vying for space here that they spill over into the surrounding streets.
 Neighboring Rush Street is particularly abundant, hosting huge designer brands like Prada.

-If shopping is one of the main things you want to spend your stay in Chicago doing, then this is the perfect place for you.
-The Magnificent Mile is surrounded by some of the city’s best luxury hotels, so you can indulge as far as your budget will allow you.
+The Magnificent Mile is also surrounded by some of the city’s best luxury hotels, so you can indulge as far as your budget will allow you.

 The Chicago Water Tower and surrounding Jane M. Byrne Plaza are hosts to one of Chicago’s most unique art galleries.
 The interior host’s exhibitions feature the development and history of the city.